Embedded-Project-Mastermind/Mastermind/README.md

 ---

 # Introduction
-- Present the purpose of the project and its main functionalities
+- Present the purpose of the project and its main functionalities<br>
-- Describe shortly how the MSP432 is used
+- Describe shortly how the MSP432 is used<br><br>

 [Back to top](#table-of-contents)